dupdob/AocAutomaton/FAQ.md

 When you run your solver, AoC Automation will automatically run all unit tests and report any failure.

+### 11. Can I use Aoc Automation WITHOUT the Advent of Code website integration?
+While Aoc Automation is designed to work with the Advent of Code website, you can use it without the website integration.
+Main interaction will happen through the console, and you can provide the input data manually or loading a file.

-### 11. How do I handle puzzle where one must recognize text?
+### 12. How do I handle puzzle where one must recognize text?
 Some AoC puzzles result in a low resolution image of a word (see [Aoc 2019 Day 8, second part](https://adventofcode.com/2019/day/8)).
-Aoc Automation does not provide any OCR capabilities, but there is an escape allowing a human to perform the translation.
+Aoc Automation does not provide any OCR capabilities, but there is an option allowing a human (namely you) to perform the translation.
 Mark the `GetAnswer1` or `GetAnswer2` method with the `VisualResultAttribute` attribute.
 Such as:
 ```csharp